How Bad Customer Service Costs Companies

 Telephone utilities today are notorious for antiquated, fragmented and heavily patched legacy systems for billing, order entry, order fulfillment, trouble reporting, and trouble ticket tracking, as well as dispersed call centers across country and poor internal communications, a culture of buck-passing and lack of follow through when it comes to complaint resolution, and inadequately trained customer service staff, even at the supervisory level.
 Moreover, customer service is poorly staffed in many of these companies, making wait times on hold of an hour or more commonplace.

-This is an unfortunate by-product of the 1984 breakup of the AT&T near-monopoly in telephone service, and the subsequent partial deregulation of telephone service.
+It is an unfortunate by-product of the 1984 breakup of the AT&T near-monopoly in telephone service, and the subsequent partial deregulation of telephone service.
 The old Bell System, by contrast, was widely known as a paragon of customer service, with live operators and service personnel easy to reach, and problems quickly resolved.

 A bungled order entry for a service upgrade from copper wire-based plain ordinary telephone service (called POTS in industry parlance) to a fiber optic phone, Internet and cable TV service bundle left a customer, despite the "Worry-Free Guarantee" in the company’s marketing literature, with these challenges: